 Leadership skills in nursing are critical to shaping healthcare reforms that deliver effective leadership and efficient patient care and inspire others to nurse with compassion.
 While some nurses aspire to take the lead in management positions, there’s much more to being a nurse leader than the title.
 Nurses can be influential by having the leadership skills to empower others in making change.
 Whether it’s putting their hands up to drive projects, desiring to tap into innovation or striving to improve patient care, nurses have the potential to step up to leadership.

 Here are six essential skills you need to be a nurse leader today:

-1. A big picture vision
+1. Visualising the big picture

-5. Embrace change
+5. Living and breathing change

 Do you have the essential skills to become a nurse leader?
 An online Master of Nursing at JCU will develop and boost your leadership skills.
-To learn more, contact our Student Enrolment team on 1300 535 919.

 Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 Studying Social Psychology: What You Need To Know

 Find out more about JCU’s online Master of Nursing.

 Get in touch with our Enrolment team on 1300 535 919